Book signings, author events, give-aways, and more monstrous fun!

 Holy Crap!
 Or, when life imitates art.

 As mentioned in my last post from ancient times (about a year ago), I'd been working on the final book in the Chupacabra Trilogy, "Ye Goddess!
 The Tail's End."
 I'll admit, I was struggling.
-I've had 6 aborted attempts at completing the story, and despite having it well-mapped out in my extensive outlining, graphing, and time-lining process, the story on paper wasn't capturing what I envision.
+I've scrubbed 6 attempts at completing the story, and despite having thoroughly mapped it out in my outlining, graphing, and time-lining process (you can read about that here and here), the story on paper wasn't capturing what I envision.
 I wasn't satisfied with just getting to the end to wrap things up, so I scrapped it.
-Time, and time again.
-I'd made it a little more than half-way through when I scrapped version 5, and about 2/3 rds of the way through on version 6.
-Then I walked away, still dissatisfied, and hoping to recharge find the story's heart.
+Time and time again.
+I'd made it a little more than half-way through when I scrapped version 5 and about 2/3rds of the way through on version 6.
+Then I walked away, still dissatisfied, and hoping to recharge and find the story's heart.

-How I wish I'd powered through in the early days of writing, with my first outline, as I'd have been able to claim prescience.
-Carmen del Toro, in her current carnation as Mother Nature, leaves a trail of destruction that includes powerful hurricanes devastating Puerto Rico, the Virgin Islands, Florida, and Texas, earthquakes in Caribbean and Mexico, wildfires, floods, tornadoes and assorted other natural disasters.
-Although she tries to protect them.
-Bee populations decline, despite Carmen's efforts to save them (although not because of 'murder hornets'), and a long forgotten pathogen emerges.
-In "Ye Goddess!" version 2, that pathogen was a bacteria, but stormed the population similarly to what we're experiencing now with SARS-CoV-2.
+How I wish I'd powered through in the early days of writing, back with my first outline, as I'd have been able to claim some sort of clairvoyant ability.
+In that version, Carmen del Toro, in her present carnation as Mother Nature, leaves a trail of destruction that includes powerful hurricanes devastating Puerto Rico, the Virgin Islands, Florida, and Texas, earthquakes in Caribbean and Mexico, wildfires, floods, tornadoes and assorted other natural disasters (sound familiar?)
+Bee populations decline in spite of Carmen's best efforts to save them (although not because of 'murder hornets'--I didn't see that coming!), and a long forgotten pathogen emerges.
+In "Ye Goddess!" version 2, that pathogen was a bacteria, not a virus, but it stormed the population in a manner similar to what we're experiencing with SARS-CoV-2.

-I suspect that many authors are currently scrambling to rewrite and revise manuscripts with a contemporary or near-future setting to incorporate the reality of 2020.
+I suspect that many authors are scrambling to rewrite and revise manuscripts with a contemporary or near-future setting to incorporate the reality of 2020.
 I won't be alone.
-I wish I could say I'm scrambling to incorporate the bizarre times into my story to give it some grounding in reality.
-Alas, I'm having to tone down my realism.
-I won't and can't claim any prescience.
-What we're experiencing now is the inevitable outcome of our own actions over the past century.
-The events playing out in the world are predictable--have been predicted by science.
-A scientific theory is a predictive model based on the best available information, obtained through experimentation and hypothesis testing to gather evidence.
-Roll up all the related, tested hypotheses, all of the evidence, all of the knowns, and build a model to determine what will happen in the 'real world.'
-The test of a theory's validity is seeing it play out around us.
-Like we're seeing now.
+I wish I could say I'm scrambling to incorporate the bizarre times into my story.
+Alas, I'm having to tone down my realism lest I appear to have no imagination and am merely recording life as we know it!
+I won't and can't claim any special forsight.
+All that we're experiencing now has been predicted by scientists, and the events are all the inevitable outcome of our own actions over the past century.

-I wasn't prescient in my storytelling.
-I only incorporated the inevitable.
+I'm not prescient in my storytelling.
+I've only incorporated the inevitable.
 One of the things I've struggled with in "Ye Goddess!" is how it needs to end.
 I've had both a 'happy ending' where the day is saved, and a horrific ending where humankind, in our hubris, succeeds in wresting power from the gods and pursuing our folly to our ultimate demise.
-In one, it's up to humans to change our ways for our own survival and in the other, the gods get a do-over.

-I don't know yet how the story will play out as I begin version 7.
-I do hope I can finish it before we find out.
+I don't know yet how my story will end but I do hope I can finish writing it before we find out how ours--humanity's--ends.

 Writing, rewriting, and re-re- writing.